rgranger/discord-bot-chim/README.md

 `npm install`

-* Add a ".env" file at the root of the project with personal settings.
+* Add a ".env" file at the root of the project (for personal settings).
 * Add the following content to the ".env" file :

 `DISCORD_TOKEN=your_private_discord_bot_token`